 The UK has very strict regulations regarding the possession of drugs.
 The possession of drugs, other than those available from a pharmacist or legally prescribed, is a serious offence and can result in imprisonment or deportation.

-British electricity works on 240 volts/50 cycles and most sockets take 13 amp square pin used plugs.
+British electricity works on 240 volts/50 cycles and most sockets take 13 amp square pin fused plugs.
 If you are bringing your own electrical equipment with you, make sure they can be safely used on this voltage, otherwise you will require an adaptor.

-In case of emergency where an immediate response is required, you should dial '999', the UK's emergency number for the Police, Fire Brigade or Ambulance.
+In case of emergency where an immediate response is required, you should dial '999', the UK's emergency number for the police, fire brigade or ambulance.

 Employability and Enterprise Service

 This service is dedicated to helping you at every stage of your career planning, for advice on job seeking, vacancies, work experience, working abroad and voluntary positions.

 Read more about the Employability and Enterprise Service

 Working at Southampton Solent University - Jobs dashboard